DS-RF/Yambo_examples/README.md

 > yambo_nl -u -V par -V qp -F yambo_shg.in

-where -V qp means quasy-particle correction (by GW or by scissor correction)
+where -V qp means quasy-particle correction (by GW or by scissor correction) and -V par asks to generate parameters for parallelization

 Change the band range, energy range, energy steps, damping, and electric field:
 ```